Essex97/Expectation-Maximization/README.md

 ## Run
-Firstly you have to install the dependencies.

-    pip install Pillow

-Then, run the following command to execute the algorithm.
+Hit the following command to execute the algorithm.

-    python main.py
+    python main.py [OPTIONS]

+    OPTIONS:
+        --segments INTEGER   The number of segments you want to segment your image (e.g. 4, 8, 16...), default=8.
+        --path     TEXT      The file path to your image. (e.g. im.jpg), default=im.jpg

+## Dependencies
+* matplotlib==3.0.2
+* Click==7.0

 ## Background material in maths